OrianP/express-postgres-template/README.md

 Before you begin, make sure you [install npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)!

-The steps I followed to create this project template
+Here are the steps I followed to create this project template:

-1. Create a repo on GitHub
+- Create a new repo on GitHub
-2. Clone to your local machine
+- Clone to your local machine
-3. Add a `.gitignore` file (I added this when I created the repo on GitHub and deleted any irrelevant template content)
+- Add a `.gitignore` file (I added this when I created the repo on GitHub and deleted any irrelevant template content)

-### In your terminal
+## In your terminal

-4. Initialise the project to create a package.json
+- Initialise the project to create a package.json
    `npm init -y`

-#### Server
+### Server

-5. Install the Express server library
+- Install the Express server library
    `npm install express`
-6. Install nodemon.
+- Install nodemon.
 This is a helper that auto-restarts your server when you save changes
    `npm install nodemon`

-#### Tests
+### Tests

-7. Install Cypress for testing
+- Install Cypress for testing
    `npm install -D cypress`
-8. Once Cypress is installed, open your `package.json` and edit the `"test"` script:
+- Once Cypress is installed, open your `package.json` and edit the `"test"` script:

 ```
 {